Deep learning via message passing algorithms based on belief propagation: Numerical results

 \subsection{Experiments across datasets}

-We now fix the architecture (MLP with 2 hidden layers of 501 neurons each) and we vary the dataset, i.e. we test the BP-based algorithms on standard computer vision benchmark datasets such as MNIST, Fashion-MNIST and CIFAR-10 (both multi-class and binary classification).
-In Tab.~\ref{tab:test} we report the final test errors (averaged over 5 realizations of the initial conditions) obtained by the BP-based algorithms (BP, AMP, MF) compared to the baseline (BinaryNet).
-See Appendix~\ref{sec:params_data} for the corresponding train errors and the parameters used in the simulations.
-While test performance is mostly comparable, the train error tends to be lower for the BP-based algorithms.
+We now fix the architecture, a MLP with 2 hidden layers of 501 neurons each with binary weights and activations.
+We vary the dataset, i.e. we test the BP-based algorithms on standard computer vision benchmark datasets such as MNIST, Fashion-MNIST and CIFAR-10, in both the multi-class and binary classification tasks.
+In Tab.~\ref{tab:test} we report the final test errors obtained by the message passing algorithms compared to the BinaryNet baseline.
+See Appendix~\ref{sec:params_data} for the corresponding training errors and the parameters used in the simulations.
+We mention that while the test performance is mostly comparable, the train error tends to be lower for the message passing algorithms.